DYNAMIC DUO: Probiotics Work Better with Prebiotics

 Most of us don’t have perfect guts—everything from antibiotics to high-carbohydrate diets to being born via a C-section can compromise the balance of bacteria in our microbiome.
 Supplementing with a probiotic can help to restore imbalances, and it’s also just a great preventative health measure, helping to keep your microbiome in balance and your immune system healthy to ward off illnesses.
-Lola Snacks replenishes lost probiotics.
+Lola Snacks replenishes probiotics.
+START FEELING BETTER TODAY!

 Probiotics 🦠 are good for everyone—adults, kids, babies—and you can’t start too early.
 Adding probiotics to your diet is beneficial for an overall healthy lifestyle, starting with your gut first.
 We need probiotics to break down nutrients, like copper and magnesium, so we can better absorb them.
 Your gut is the first place food is digested and broken down into useful proteins, carbohydrates, vitamins and minerals for a healthy body and mind, but who wants to take another pill or eat yogurt with a side of oats?
 And if you are vegan, your options are significantly limited.

 Lola Snacks uses a vegan, non-gmo strain of Bacillus Coagulans called BC30 because it produces lactic acid and unlike Lactobacillus and many other probiotics.
 BC30 only wakes up when it hits your gut to go to work facilitating digestion of nutrients, including B vitamins, vitamin K, folate, and essential fatty acids.
 Up to 10% of your daily energy can come from the byproducts of the friendly probiotics in your gut.